Bernard Hoffman: Bernard Hoffman Laboratories and the JFK Assassination

 Without the resources of Life's labs behind him, Hoffman very quickly found dissatisfaction with the development labs available to freelance and professional photographers.
 To remedy this, he founded Bernard Hoffman Laboratories (BHL), with the goal of providing the highest possible quality prints from negatives of all sorts.

 BHL set an aggressive pace towards improving the technology of photography, and was earmarked as "one of the two most interesting and progressive labs going" by Minor White.
 The lab made several noteworthy additions to the field, including chemical formulas that made it possible to shoot full detail motion photos in low illumination, a montage process for combining many photographs without the need of airbrushing, a new lens design with the ability to focus from four inches to infinity, and process of bringing detail to badly under-exposed negatives.

 During his tenure with the company, Hoffman gained such acclaim that his labs were used to process much of the footage from the assassination of John F. Kennedy in 1963.
 The resulting detailed prints led to the belief that a person aiming a rifle at the President stood atop a car behind a wall near the path of the motorcade.

 Additionally, the United States Atomic Energy Commission regularly consulted BHL as an expert in important film and print analyses.

 Hoffman sold the custom lab business and retired in 1973 after suffering a mild cardiac arrest.

 Late life

 After officially retiring from business life, Bernard Hoffman published a book, The Man From Kankakee in 1973, chronicling the life of Romy Hammes, a self-made millionaire whom he had first met in 1938 when he photographed Hammes for Life.

 Following this, he started a small home-based photography training course to teach new students the art in 1974, in partnership with his wife, Inez.
-One of his early students, John DeSanto, went on to become a well-known American photojournalist and is currently Director of Photography of the Times Herald-Record in Middletown, New York.
+One of his early students, John DeSanto, went on to become a well-known American photojournalist and is the former Director of Photography of the Times Herald-Record in Middletown, New York.

 The training business closed in late 1978, due to Hoffman's deteriorating health.
 Hoffman died of amyotrophic lateral sclerosis (also known as Lou Gehrig's Disease) in November 1979.